Will my air conditioning unit help remove humidity in my home?

 It’s hard to focus on anything like hobbies or household chores when you’re drenched in your own sweat.
 And in a humid environment, it is even harder to remove the existing sweat.

-This is because perspiring is our bodies natural mechanism to cool down.
+This is because perspiring is our body's natural mechanism to cool down.
 However, when the air is warm and humid, the sweat that is accumulating on your skin is less likely to evaporate.
-For instance, when you leave a steaming shower and if you do not fully dry off before entering a different room, you feel that cool sensation because the water droplets are evaporating off your skin.
+For instance, when you leave a steaming shower and you do not fully dry off before entering a different room, you feel that cool sensation because the water droplets are evaporating off your skin.

 Therefore, when in a home with high humidity, your body will try to cool you off but the attempts will naturally fall short.